foreverbit/docs/README.md

 when AI features are integrated into smart contracts, they give rise to AI consciousness contracts, which possess a sense of life akin to carbon-based animals.

 Or when there is possible to extract human consciousness to smart contract, human will be reborn in blockchain.
-When human's descendants use enery to commemorate them, human will be alive forever.
+Human's descendants use enery to commemorate them, human will be alive forever.

 ## Conclusion